Law School Admission Test (LSAT)

 How important is the LSAT?

 The LSAT is an important part of your application.
 Although no one factor is a perfect indicator of academic potential, studies demonstrate that the LSAT is a relatively reliable predictor of law school performance.
 However, the Admissions Committee evaluates the LSAT in the context of your overall application and an applicant's LSAT score is not the sole factor in any application.
 The Admissions Committee will read every component of your application in its entirety regardless of your LSAT score.
+Unless you have earned an LL.M. degree from the University of Chicago Law School or the Admissions Committee has otherwise waived the LSAT requirement for your application, you will be required to take and report at least one (1) LSAT score with your application.

 How does the Admissions Committee evaluate multiple LSAT scores?